graphile/worker/website/docs/pro/config.md

 Type: `number | undefined`

-How often in milliseconds a worker should check in as active.
+How often, in milliseconds, a worker should check in as active.
 Defaults to 1 minute.

 ### worker.sweepInterval

 Type: `number | undefined`

-How often in milliseconds to check for and release inactive workers.
+How often, in milliseconds, to check for and release inactive workers.
 Defaults to 3 minutes.

 ### worker.sweepThreshold

 Type: `number | undefined`

-How long in milliseconds since the last heartbeat a worker emitted may elapse before that worker is considered inactive and eligible to be force-released.
-Defaults to 4 hours, but we recommend you set it to a shorter time - how long you think a legitimate networking interruption might last where tasks may still successfully complete.
+How many milliseconds, since the last emitted heartbeat, may elapse before that worker is considered inactive and eligible to be force-released.
+Defaults to 4 hours, but we recommend you set it to a shorter time &mdash; how long you think a legitimate networking interruption might last where tasks may still successfully complete.

 ### worker.maxMigrationWaitTime

 Type: `number | undefined`

-How long in milliseconds to wait for active old workers to cleanly exit before performing going ahead and migrating to the newer database schema anyway.
+How long, in milliseconds, to wait for active old workers to cleanly exit before performing the migration to the newer database schema anyway.
 Defaults to 4 hours, but we recommend you set it to a smaller duration: the longest time you expect one of your jobs to take to execute, plus a bit of padding.

 ## Example